 - Follow medical advice about diet, exercise, medications for diabetes, blood pressure and abnormal blood lipids.

 - Do not smoke – this causes strokes, heart attacks and poor circulation in the legs which may result in amputation.
-Also see quitting smoking
+See also quitting smoking

 Regular eye examinations for retinopathy

-Once you have diabetes, make sure you get regular retinal examinations at least every two years because there is no other way of detecting retinopathy.
-This is done:
+Once you have diabetes, make sure you get regular retinal examinations at least every 2 years because there is no other way of detecting retinopathy.

 Benefits of regular eye examinations include:

 - making sure you get treatment at the right time to prevent visual loss or blindness

 - with early detection and adequate treatment, up to 98% of severe vision loss (bilateral blindness) can be prevented.